Stratus cloud: Nimbostratus clouds

+Nimbostratus clouds are a type of dark, gray, and flat cloud that produces persistent rain or snow, and does not produce lightning or thunder.
+It is thick enough to block out sunlight.
+Elevations that have temperatures below freezing cause water droplets to freeze and turn into ice crystals.
+The height of the cloud typically reaches between 2-3 km.
+They form when warm, moist air rises, cools down, and condenses into water droplets or ice crystals at a low altitude, which forms the dark gray cloud layer.
+They are often a sign of a warm or occluded front approaching.

 Stratocumulus clouds

 A stratocumulus cloud is another type of a cumuliform or stratiform cloud.
 Like stratus clouds, they form at low levels; but like cumulus clouds (and unlike stratus clouds), they form via convection.
 Unlike cumulus clouds, their growth is almost completely retarded by a strong inversion, causing them to flatten out like stratus clouds and giving them a layered appearance.
-These clouds are extremely common, covering on average around twenty-three percent of the earth's oceans and twelve percent of the earth's continents.
+These clouds are extremely common, covering on average around twenty-three percent of the Earth's oceans and twelve percent of the Earth's continents.
 They are less common in tropical areas and commonly form after cold fronts.
 Additionally, stratocumulus clouds reflect a large amount of the incoming sunlight, producing a net cooling effect.
 Stratocumulus clouds can produce drizzle, which stabilizes the cloud by warming it and reducing turbulent mixing.